absentbird/Subtitle-Positioner/docs/index.md

 ### Upload SRT

+This is the base subtitle file, it's essentially just a text file with timings for the captioning.

 <label for="srtfile">SRT file:</label>
 <input type="file" name="srtfile" id="srtupload">

 #### Upload Timing (optional)

+To save time you can upload a CSV with positions.
+It should be formatted as follows: start, stop, position

+If recognized, the timings will be loaded into the form below once the file is uploaded.

 <label for="timingcsv">CSV timing file:</label>
 <input type="file" name="timingcsv" id="timingupload">

 ### Adjust Positioning

+Use this form to adjust the positioning of the subtitles.
+You can specify start and stop times to allow the subtitles to move to different positions throughout the video.

 <table id="timingtable">
 <tr><th>Start</th><th>Stop</th><th>Position</th></tr>